-I have said it over and over again, we are big Donna Hay fans.
-Her recipes are fresh, seasonal and very simple.
-For the current (and the relaunch) round of HHDD, we picked this fresh beef skewer recipe for Chilli Kaffir Lime Beef Skewers.
+I have said it over and over again, I am a huge Donna Hay fan.
+Donna’s (we are on first name basis) recipes are fresh, seasonal and so simple to make.
+For the current round of HHDD, I picked this fresh beef skewer recipe for Chilli Kaffir Lime Beef Skewers.

 Now, get out there, pick up the ingredients and join us in this round of HHDD (Hay Hay it’s Donna Day).
 Get your entries to me by midnight on the 30th of April 2010.
 All the delicious details can be found here.